pearcebasmanm/rust-module/README.md

 # Rust Module
-A proof-of-concept module to tinker with the idea of using Rust in a Foundry VTT module.
+A proof-of-concept for using Rust in a Foundry VTT module.

 ## Testing Workflow
 Rust changes